Tomash667/carpg/doc/script.md

 Static methods:

 * Quest@ Find(const string& in id) - return quest with id (only works for unique quests).
-* int CalculateReward(int st, const Int2& in st_range, const Int2& in reward) - calculate reward from value range.
+* int CalculateReward(int st, const Int2& in stRange, const Int2& in reward) - calculate reward from value range.

 ### Spawn type
 Contains information about unit to spawn (template, level).